55 Dr Seuss Science Experiments & Activities for Kids

 There are so many books in The Cat in the Hat's Learning Library that I knew we would have to highlight them in more than one post -- so today's focus will be on the science-themed book in the series.

-For each title in the series, I've included some Spring-themed science activities, suggestions for 'field trips' and affiliate links for science-related materials and the books themselves so you can decide if it's one you'd like to add to your home library.
+For each title in the series, we've highlighted some super Spring-themed science activities, suggestions for 'field trips' and affiliate links for science-related materials and the books themselves so you can decide if it's one you'd like to add to your home library.

 These books make SUPER gifts (I'm sure you always have family members asking "What can I get the kids for their birthday this year?" ;)